Address, telephone and e-mail contact information for the Fire Department

 We value: Professionalism, Responsibility, Integrity, Cooperation, and Dedication.

-The Fire Department provides a wide array of services to the city and, upon request, surrounding communities including:
+The City of Moorhead provides a wide array of services through the Fire Department including:

 - Fire suppression, prevention, and investigation